mustafatamyapar/AquaRepo/group/mustafa_log.md

 This week I started to work on android studio.
 I learned basics of it such as adding buttons, constrains et cetera.

 ### ~ 02.05.2020 ~
 This week i moved on learned more from android studio.
 I learned little bit SQLite, how to create a dataBase and get data from it.
-I worked on my part and created main page of the Encyclopedia.Also i am trying to make diseases and other pages.I looked at some techniques for storing data such as retrofit,JSON,pare ... and i think JSOUP is the fit for me.
+I worked on my part and created main page of the Encyclopedia.Also i am trying to make diseases and other pages.I looked at some techniques for storing data such as retrofit,JSON... and i think JSOUP is the fit for me.
 Now i am trying to learn it.

+### ~ 05.05.2020 ~
+At the weekend i tried jsoup and json.
+They were complicated and i could not implement them into my part.
+So i decided to do data process with lists and recycclerwievs, as zülal recommended to me.
+Now i am trying to solve problems with detailed info page in diseases.

 ### ~ date ~
 blah, blah, blah...